 I begin with what might be called a model of awareness, or primary consciousness.
-This model has been presented multiple times elsewhere, so I will provide only a brief outline here (Bickhard, 1993, 1996, 1998, 1999, 2000, 2002; Bickhard & Terveen, 1995).
+This model has been presented multiple times elsewhere, so I will provide only a brief outline here (Bickhard, 1980b, 1993, 1996, 1998, 1999, 2000a, 2003a, 2004; Bickhard & Terveen, 1995).
 A central focus of this model is to account for the normative aspects of representation - the sense in which representational content is about what a representation is supposed to represent.
-It is this normative aspect that makes sense of the possibility that representation can be in error, and can even be of something that does not exist all.
+It is this normative aspect that makes sense of the possibility that representation can be in error, and can even be of something that does not exist at all.

 One reason why normativity is so difficult to integrate with the natural world is that there is an asymmetric distinction in normativity between the "good" and the "bad".
 With respect to representation, this is the distinction between true and false.
-But nature, at least as we understand it in contemporary physics, offers primarily symmetric distinctions: symmetries are at the base of physical laws, via Noether's theorem (Weinberg, 1995), and although differences abound, there is no ground for one being asymmetrically better than another.
-There is a fundamental difference, for example, between a propagation being one direction rather than another, or one process involving different energies than another, but all sides of such differences are equally in accordance with the natural world.
+But nature, at least as we understand it in contemporary physics, offers primarily symmetric distinctions: symmetries are at the base of physical laws, via Noether's theorem (Weinberg, 1995), and although differences abound, there is no ground for one among those differences being asymmetrically better than another.
+There is a fundamental difference, for example, between a propagation being one direction rather than another, or one process involving different energies than another, but there is no natural perspective from which any of these possibilities is preferential to others, so we do not find a ground for normative asymmetries here.

 The one domain in which there is an exception to this basic framework of symmetries is in thermodynamics.
 In particular, some systems, e.g., an atom, will continue to exist if they go to equilibrium, while others, those that are ontologically far from equilibrium - e.g., a candle flame - will cease to exist if they go to equilibrium.
 Correspondingly, in the first case, no involvement with the environment is necessary in order for the system - perhaps an atom - to continue to exist, while in the second case, ongoing interactions and exchanges with the environment are ontologically necessary in order for the system to continue to exist.
 I propose that the basic asymmetries of normativities emerge from this basic asymmetry in thermodynamics.
 I will address here primarily the normativity of representation.